Medical Device and Restricted Hazardous Substances

 RoHS 3 (EU 2015/863)

-RoHS 3 (EU Directive 2015/863) adds Category 11 (catch-all) products and adds four new restricted substances – all phthalates.
-The four phthalates are mainly used as insulation plasticizers, and are on the REACH list of SVHC (Substances of Very High Concern).
-The expanded list for RoHS 3 is thus as follows:
+RoHS 3 (EU Directive 2015/863) broadens the scope by adding Category 11 (catch‑all) products and introduces four additional restricted phthalates.
+These phthalates, commonly used as plasticizers, are also listed under REACH as Substances of Very High Concern (SVHC).
+The full list of RoHS 3 restricted substances includes:

 “The restriction of DEHP, BBP, DBP and DIBP shall apply to medical devices, including in vitro medical devices, and monitoring and control instruments, including industrial monitoring and control instruments, from 22 July 2021.”

-Category 11 products include all other electronic and electrical equipment not covered under the other categories.
-Included are 2-wheeled vehicles, electronic nicotine delivery systems (ENDS) such as e-cigarettes, cannabis vaporizers and vape pens.
-Also included are electrical cables that are less than 250V working voltage.
+Category 11 products include all remaining electrical and electronic equipment not covered by other categories.
+Examples include two‑wheeled vehicles, electronic nicotine delivery systems (e-cigarettes), cannabis vaporizers, and vape pens.
+Electrical cables operating under 250V are also included.

 - Cadmium (Cd): < 100 ppm